masteryashgupta/public-transport/SETUP_AND_RUN.md

 ### Issue: "Cannot connect to backend"
 - Check backend is running on port 3000
 - Verify MongoDB connection string in .env
-- Ensure both apps and backend are on same network or using tunnel URLs
+- Ensure both apps and backend are on same network

 ### Issue: "Expo Go won't scan QR code"
 - Make sure WiFi is on both devices